Anarion-zuo/GitBook_Algorithm/design-and-analysis-of-algorithms.md

 C_{22}=M_1-M_2+M_3+M_6
 \end{cases}
 $$
 A man must work on a certain area for 10 years to come up with this algorithm, oh my god!
-Each of $C_{xx}​$ only requires a single time of multiplication.
+Each of $C_{xx}$ only requires a single time of multiplication.
 Time complexity:
 $$
 T(n)=7T(\frac{n}{2})+O(n^2)
 $$